 Cat & Dog Vaccinations in Lake City, FL

 Cat and dog vaccinations are hugely important for their long-term health.
 Vaccines protect them against common, dangerous diseases that can take a serious toll on their health.
 At Lake City Animal Hospital, we follow guidelines set by the American Animal Hospital Association and the American Association of Feline Practitioners to minimize the risk of over-vaccination and maximize protection.
 Our veterinarian will design a personal vaccination protocol for every patient to meet their unique needs.
+Call us at (386) 755-0236 to schedule an appointment today.

 Vaccination Timeline for Dogs & Cats